cschladetsch/KAI/Readme.md

 **Note that the Build Status is broken because this is a CMake-based project and I haven't bothered to get to work with appveyor yet**.

 Kai provides three scripting languages - Pi, Rho and Tau.
 It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementation, which was much easier due to .Net's reflection.
-Even before all that there was [Om](https://github.com/cschladetsch/Om), started ~2001 when I was teaching at QANTM in Brisbane.

 This entire project has taken almost two decades, on and off, in my own time.

-Kai a network distributed **Object Model** for C++ with full reflection, persistence, and incremental garbage collection.
+Kai is a network distributed **Object Model** for C++ with full runtime reflection, persistence, and incremental garbage collection.
+No Macros are needed to expose fields or methods to the scripting runtime.

 Currently supported platforms are:

-1. **Windows 10** (VS 2017)
+1. **Windows 10** (VS 2017-19)
 1. **Linux** (Ubuntu)
 1. **macOS** (Sierra)
-1. **Unity3d** (Experimental)
+1. **Unity3d** (2017+)

-You can create and connect Kai nodes on different machines, connect to them, swap and monitor workloads, and remote manage all nodes in the system.
+You can create and connect Kai nodes on different machines, swap and monitor workloads, and remote manage all nodes in the system.

-Kai comes with distributed garbage collection.
+Kai comes with distributed tri-color garbage collection.
 It is incremental; there are no spikes in cost for the GC over time.
 It is smooth, and allows for a constant update loop times even with tens of thousands of objects, and with hundreds of objects being created each frame on the compute power of a gaming console from 2012.

 The system also offers two scripting languages: ***Pi***, which is based on RPN notation, and ***Rho***, which uses infix notation.
 Rho is translated to Pi.